learn-co-curriculum/axi-da-project1/README.md

 # Find the datatype for the overall dataset
 dataset_type = None
+# Isolate the first observation
+first_observation = None
-# Find the datatype for a single observation
+# Find the datatype for the first observation
 observation_type = None
 # How many observations are there
 num_observations = None
-# Isolate the first observation
-first_observation = None
 ```